mutageneral/FreeDiscord/README.md

 - Lots more
 - More being added regularly :)

-For the VirusTotal file scanning to work, you need to get a VirusTotal V3 API key.(Only hash working right now.)
-To get this, sign in to VirusTotal and get the API key, then put it where it says:
-`Your VirusTotal API Key Here` in the config file.

 Like earlier said, if you have any feature requests or issues with the bot, open an issue [here](https://github.com/FreeTechnologies/FreeDiscord/issues)!
 Enjoy the bot!
 We hope you have as much fun with it as we had programming it! :)